LadyShelley2/blog-hexo/README.md

 # blog-hexo
-The source code of my blog powered by hexo
+The source code of my blog powered by hexo with theme even

 # mathJax
 plugin hexo-math